ReesMorrison/NetlifyBlogThemes/content/post/2021-02-26-workscrapers/WorkScrapers.md

 ---
-title: Work, from "The Floor Scrapers" by Gustave Caillebotte
+title: Work, from "The Floor Scrapers," a painting by Gustave Caillebotte
 author: Rees Morrison
 date: '2021-02-26'
 slug: []